What To Expect When We Work Together

 Therapy is an investment—of time, energy, and resources.
 And you are worth it.

 My regular session fee for therapy clients is $250 for individuals and families per 50-minute session.
 Typically, I meet weekly with clients when we begin working together.
-I also offer intensives for high-impact, focused, short term therapy.
+I also offer intensives for high-impact, focused, short-term therapy.
 If this is something that interests you, please contact me.

-As a therapist, I believe in practicing what I teach.
 Your investment goes beyond our time together—I dedicate myself to ongoing learning, attending advanced trainings, gathering resources, and thoughtfully preparing for each session.
 I take this work very seriously, and I am committed to giving you the highest level of care.
-That starts with taking care of myself, emotionally, physically and financially.
+That starts with taking care of myself, emotionally, physically, and financially.

 I’m honored to be part of your journey and look forward to supporting you.